gennaro-tedesco/nvim-possession/README.md

         sessions_variable = .. -- defines vim.g[sessions_variable] when a session is loaded
         sessions_icon = ...
     },

+    autoload = false, -- whether to autoload sessions in the cwd at startup

     fzf_winopts = {
         -- any valid fzf-lua winopts options, for instance width = 0.5,